 Dr Chrysi Sergaki

-Chrysi is very keen on the advancements in the microbiome field and keeping up to date with latest research.
+Chrysi is a member of expert committees and advisory panels on collaboratives projects, such as the International Human Microbiome Coordination and Support action (IHMCSA) Strategic Steering Committee, the Gut Microbiota for Health Expert panel in the UK, the International Microbiome and Multi’omic Standards Alliance (IMMSA), the Pistoia Alliance and many more.
+She is very keen on the advancements in the microbiome field and keeping up to date with latest research.
 If you are interested in microbiome research and its impact, or/and the standardisation of the field, Chrysi would be very interested in hearing from you.

 - Sergaki C. et al., Developing whole cell standards for the microbiome field, 2022, Microbiome (Developing whole cell standards for the microbiome field | Microbiome | Full Text (biomedcentral.com))